huggingface/blog/transformers-on-intel-sapphire-rapids-cpus.md

     </a>
 </div>

-About a year ago, we [showed you](https://huggingface.co/blog/accelerating-pytorch) how to distribute the training of Hugging Face transformers on a cluster or third-generation [Intel Xeon Scalable](https://www.intel.com/content/www/us/en/products/details/processors/xeon/scalable.html) (aka Ice Lake).
+About a year ago, we [showed you](https://huggingface.co/blog/accelerating-pytorch) how to distribute the training of Hugging Face transformers on a cluster or third-generation [Intel Xeon Scalable](https://www.intel.com/content/www/us/en/products/details/processors/xeon/scalable.html) CPUs (aka Ice Lake).
 Recently, Intel has launched the fourth generation of Xeon CPUs, code-named Sapphire Rapids, with exciting new instructions that speed up operations commonly found in deep learning models.

 In this post, you will learn how to accelerate a PyTorch training job with a cluster of Sapphire Rapids servers running on AWS.
 We will use the [Intel oneAPI Collective Communications Library](https://www.intel.com/content/www/us/en/developer/tools/oneapi/oneccl.html) (CCL) to distribute the job, and the [Intel Extension for PyTorch](https://github.com/intel/intel-extension-for-pytorch) (IPEX) library to automatically put the new CPU instructions to work.
-As both libraries are already integrated into the Hugging Face Trainer API and sample scripts, we will be able to run our training job out of the box, without changing a line of code.
+As both libraries are already integrated with the Hugging Face transformers library, we will be able to run our sample scripts out of the box without changing a line of code.

 In a follow-up post, we'll look at inference on Sapphire Rapids CPUs and the performance boost that they bring.